-If you have kids with you, stop by the Service Center near Noah's Ark or the Height Check at the Front Gate.
+Height Check If you have kids with you, stop by the Service Center near Noah's Ark or the Height Check at the Front Gate.
 At both of these locations, kids are measured and stamped with their "official" height.
 When entering a ride the child simply shows the ride operator their hand rather than being stopped and measured each time.
 Save a little time, and the headache of guessing if your child is tall enough for a ride.

-A trip to the park isn't complete without the famous Potato Patch Fries.
+Avoid Fry Lines A trip to the park isn't complete without the famous Potato Patch Fries.
 But with the fries popularity usually comes a long line.
 Beat the wait and get the same fries from one of two other stands in the park.
 Small Fry in Lost Kennywood and The Star near the Log Jammer, both serve Potato Patch Fries.
 That's right: the same exact fries with a shorter line.

 After indulging in Potato Patch you'll need something to wash it down.
 Good thing cups of water are free at the park.
 All major food stands in the park will provide a cup of ice water free of charge.
 Fill your cup back up in the Parkside Cafe at their water dispenser.
-On hot summer days, the lines can get pretty long.
+Note that on hot summer days, the lines can get pretty long.

 Many visitors will avoid a day calling for rain, which means these days tend to be less busy.
 Many of the rides still run if the weather isn't too bad.
 If the weather takes a turn for the worse causing the park to close early, rain checks are issued for guests that present their ticket stubs.
 This means you can get some riding in when it isn't busy, and come back another day if the park does close!

 Kennywood's website is the biggest tool in planning your visit.
 Preview the rides, food options, special events and more before heading to the park.
 Taking some research of your own along with these tips will ensure a great next visit to Kennywood!